 MDC classified its joint arrangement with First Balfour, Inc. as "Joint Operation" since the joint arrangement's legal form does not confer separation between the parties and separate vehicle, the parties have the rights to the assets and obligations for the liabilities in proportion to the interests agreed by parties and there is an indication that the parties have no rights to the net assets of the Joint Operation.

-The share of MDC in the net assets and liabilities of the Joint Venture at December 31, 2020 and 2019 which are included in the consolidated financial statements follow:
+The share of MDC in the net assets and liabilities of the Joint Operation as at December 31, 2021 and 2020 which are included in the consolidated financial statements follow: